EDChui/katacoda-scenarios/slack-bot/step1.md

 ## Give Permission(s) to the App

-Then we have to give the bot some permissions to send messages in our workspace.
+Then we have to give the bot some permissions to send messages in our Slack workspace.
 It is always a good idea to limit the resources that the bot can access.
 (See [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)).

 1. Under the *Basic Information* of Settings, select **"Bots"** in the menu of "Add features and functionality".